mcoria/chesstango/docs/behavioral-state-pattern.md

 ### **4. State-Specific Dependencies**
 - `ReadyState` and `WaitCmdGoState` reference each other to manage transitions.
-- Searching-related states like `SearchingState` set up listeners (`SearchListener`) to handle search events.
+- Searching-related states like `SearchingState` set up listeners (`Listener`) to handle search events.

 ---